- What self-employment tax actually covers

 You generally owe self-employment tax if:

-- You carry on a trade or business as a sole proprietor, independent contractor, or single-member LLC treated as a disregarded entity for tax purposes
+- You carry on a trade or business as a sole proprietor, independent contractor, or single-member LLC treated as a disregarded entity for tax purposes.
+If you have not yet obtained one, you may also need an EIN (Employer Identification Number) depending on your entity type

 - Your net earnings from self-employment exceed $400 for the year (below that, you may not owe SE tax, but review your full situation)